Supporting neurodiverse families

 Giuseppina studied French and Spanish at university and worked in the travel industry and then into the recruitment advertising sector.
 She left there to pursue a career in local government, whilst also starting a family and having her daughter and son.
 After 13 years Giuseppina decided to leave local government where she learnt many invaluable skills that she has brought to the SPACE family.
 In her spare time, Giuseppina enjoys going for walks with her dog Alan and going on days out with her husband and children.

-Stephanie Squires, Lending SPACE
+Daniella Hall, Lending SPACE

 Katy Rowland, Lending SPACE